 Some parts of HyperDoc depend on referential integrity for proper operation.

-must have many-to-one relations to the Spot table on Spot_ID
+All Spot_XXX_Link must have many-to-one relations to the Spot table on Spot_ID field

 HyperDoc is an open system.
 It can be easily programmed via OLE Automation (later named ActiveX) interface.
 You can start and control HyperDoc from an external application.
 You can extend HyperDoc functionality adding custom developed modules called Add-Ins.
 The Add-In can add his own menu items to HyperDoc menu, which implement new functions specific to user requirements.
 The external application and Add-Ins modules can respond to HyperDoc events.
 The picture below presents general structure of HyperDoc programmability model.